Liongrass/21UP/README.md

 Currently being implemented:
 - Adjust location of the description screen based on how big the QR code is
+- Adjust size of the checkmark/cross on how big the QR code is
 - Make use of grey scales
 - Add a barometer to the device and display the temperature
 -